Quantcast

 Offering a safety net only to rip it away is a tried and true scare tactic, and Bodin utilizes it well here by dangling comfort in front of Camile in the form of a friendly, authoritative voice on the phone.
 The meticulous pacing of this scene and Camile’s movements draw out the tension to near panic-inducing levels.

 It’s also interesting to note that the entire sequence is centered around Camile, the meek outsider.
-Straightaway, Emma is presented as the assertive, domineering personality, and one of her favorite hobbies is strong-arming her mild-mannered assistant.
-This seemingly-endless layering of scares begins with Camile waking up in the middle of the night, venturing cautiously out into the strange place she finds herself.
+Straightaway, Emma is presented as an assertive, domineering personality, and one of her favorite hobbies is strong-arming her mild-mannered assistant.
+This seemingly endless layering of scares begins with Camile waking up in the middle of the night, venturing cautiously out into the strange place she finds herself.
 It ends when Emma reappears at the back door, finally giving both her and us a chance to calm our increased heart rate.

 Horror journalist, RT Top Critic, and Critics Choice Association member.
-Co-Host of the Bloody Disgusting Podcast.
-Has appeared on PBS series' Monstrum, served on the SXSW Midnighter shorts jury, and moderated horror panels for WonderCon and SeriesFest.
+Has appeared on PBS series' Monstrum, served on the SXSW Midnighter shorts jury, and moderated horror panels for WonderCon, SeriesFest, and Popcorn Frights Film Fest.

 Editorials